-Draw a great looking Olive Branch with easy, step-by-step drawing instructions and video tutorial.
-Great for kids and beginner artists!
+Learn how to draw a great looking Olive Branch with easy, step-by-step drawing instructions, and video tutorial.

 Olive trees grow to a height of up to 12 meters or 40 feet.
 The trees produce small white flowers that are pollinated by the wind.
 The beauty of olive trees has been captured in many paintings and they are an indelible part of the landscape of Italy, Greece, and other Mediterranean countries.